harrelfe/hreport/README.md

 hreport composes all figure captions and makes heavy use of analysis file annotations such as variable labels and units of measurement.
-Some new graphical elements are introduced such as special dot charts that replace tables, extended box plots, split violin plots for longitudinal continuous variables, half confidence intervals for differences, new charts for representing patient flow, and pop-up tooltips.
+Some new graphical elements are introduced such as special dot charts that replace tables, extended box plots, half confidence intervals for differences, new charts for representing patient flow, and pop-up tooltips.